Resources for human ethics

 Training and information sessions

-To learn more about the National Statement on Ethical Conduct in Human Research and the Macquarie University application process for human ethics, all MQ staff and students are welcome to attend our information sessions.
+To learn more about the National Statement on Ethical Conduct in Human Research and the Macquarie University application process for human ethics, all Macquarie University staff and students are welcome to attend our information sessions.

-These sessions will be presented by Dr Karolyn White - Director, Research Ethics and Integrity at Macquarie University and/or Dr Nitya Phillipson - Human Research Ethics Team Leader and Secretary to HREC Medical Sciences.
+These sessions will be presented by Dr Karolyn White - Director, Research Ethics and Integrity at Macquarie University.
 No RSVP is required.

-The Human Ethics information sessions will be held throughout 2016:
+The Human Ethics Information Sessions will be held throughout 2017:

 Venue: C8A 310 Senate Room

-Any questions about these sessions should be directed to FHS Ethics (email@example.com) or the human ethics secretariat (firstname.lastname@example.org).
+Any questions about these sessions should be directed to the Human Ethics Secretariat (firstname.lastname@example.org).

 It is the responsibility of every researcher to ensure that their research and teaching projects comply with all legislation and relevant external and internal guidelines and policies.
 Prior to preparing your ethics application, please refer to the following policies, legislation and guidelines.